Limnaeus

+Limnaeus, Limnaios, Limnaea, Limnaee, Limnetes, or Limnagenes, meaning in Greek "inhabiting or born in a lake or marsh".

+Greek Mythology

-Limnaeus, Limnaea, Limnetes or Limnagenes, i. e. inhabiting or born in a lake or marsh, is an ancient Greek surname of several divinities who were believed either to have sprung from a lake, or had their temples near a lake.
+It is an ancient Greek surname of several divinities who were believed either to have sprung from a lake or had their temples near a lake.
 Instances are, Dionysus at Athens, and Artemis at Sicyon, near Epidaurus, on the frontiers between Laconia and Messenia, near Calamae, Patrae; it is also used as a surname of nymphs that dwell in lakes or marshes.

+Limnaee was the Naiad-nymph of a lake in India and daughter of the river Ganges.
+She had a son named Athis.